University of North Carolina Wilmington

 Founded on September 4, 1947, Wilmington College opened as a junior college, primarily providing education to World War II veterans.
 The school became a four-year liberal arts college in 1963, following legislation from the North Carolina General Assembly.
 In 1969, the college became a university and was renamed as the University of North Carolina Wilmington.
-Today, it has three campuses with the main campus in Wilmington, an extension campus in Jacksonville, North Carolina, and the Center for Marine Science near Myrtle Grove.
+Today, it has three campuses with the main campus in Wilmington, an extension campus in Jacksonville, North Carolina, and the Center for Marine Science near Myrtle Grove, North Carolina.

 History

 UNCW opened its doors on September 4, 1947, as Wilmington College.
 At the time, it operated as a junior college offering freshman-level courses to 238 students during the first school year, 77% of whom were veterans returning from military service following World War II.
 Under the control of the New Hanover County Board of Education, Wilmington College earned accreditation from the North Carolina College Conference in 1948 and became a member of the American Association of Junior Colleges.
 Further accreditation came in 1952 from the Southern Association of Colleges and Schools.

 In 1958, Wilmington College was placed under the Community College Act of North Carolina, passing control from the New Hanover County Board of Education to a board of trustees as a state-supported college under the supervision of the North Carolina Board of Higher Education.

 Wilmington College became a four-year liberal arts college on July 1, 1963, when the North Carolina General Assembly passed legislation allowing it to award bachelor's degrees.
 Six years later, July 1, 1969, the college was elevated to university status under its present name, becoming the fifth campus of the University of North Carolina system.
 On August 22, 1977, UNCW was authorized to offer its first graduate programs at the master's level.